 Our Values are kept at the forefront of everyones' minds through an on-going commitment to maintaining their high profile.
-A whole school Values Assembly is held by Miss Sheen on the first Monday of every month where a new Value is revisited and focused upon.
+A whole school Values Assembly is held by Miss Sheen on the first Monday of every month where a Value is revisited and focused upon.
 Throughout the month, children are also encouraged to nominate someone in the school community who has gone above and beyond in displaying the Value.
 The winning nominee is rewarded with a Values certificate and a Harvills Values Bear.
-Values Education is also strongly linked to the PSHE curriculum within our school and P4C lessons also support this.
+Values Education is also strongly linked to the PSHE curriculum within our school.
 Extended curriculum opportunities are provided to share our Values with our parents such as Inspire sessions.